 DIY Fake Window Frame For Decor

-This DIY Fake Window Frame is a fun DIY project that adds a decorative touch to your space.
+This DIY Fake Window Frame is a fun DIY house project that adds a decorative touch to your space.
 It was easy to build and turned out just as I had hoped!

 There was a space above this sink that was bare and needed visual interest.
 A faux window frame was an easy and inexpensive way to fill this space.